tarwn/lessthandot-hugo/blogs/content/posts/2011-07-15-format-function-in-sql-server.md

 nvarchar format pattern.

-The format argument must contain a valid .NET Framework format string, either as a standard format string (for example, “C” or “D”), or as a pattern of custom characters for dates and numeric values (for example, “MMMM dd, yyyy (dddd)”).
+The format argument must contain a valid .NET Framework format string, either as a standard format string (for example, "C" or "D"), or as a pattern of custom characters for dates and numeric values (for example, "MMMM dd, yyyy (dddd)").
 Composite formatting is not supported.
 For a full explanation of these formatting patterns, please consult the.NET Framework documentation on string formatting in general, custom date and time formats, and custom number formats.
-A good starting point is the topic, “[Formatting Types.][1]”
+A good starting point is the topic, "[Formatting Types.][1]"

 **culture**